-During the three-months ended June 30, 2024, Other Income includes a gain on settlement of legal proceedings with a third party which was also a customer of the Company's subsidiary, Pyro Green-Gas.
-As a result, the Company received a settlement of \$1.5 million and recognized a gain of \$1,180,335 and the remainder as a reduction of accounts receivable.
+During the nine-months ended September 30, 2024, Other Income includes a gain on settlement of legal proceedings with a third party which was also a customer of the Company's subsidiary, Pyro Green-Gas.
+As a result, the Company received a settlement of \$1.5 million and recognized a gain of \$1,180,335, included in Other Income, and the remainder as a reduction of accounts receivable.